-Here’s is MicksGarage’s list of Top 10 Do’s & Don’ts to make sure they don’t happen to you.
+Here’s Micks Garage’s list of Top 10 Do’s & Don’ts to ensure they don’t happen to you.

-2. “Pay particular attention to the torque settings (if mentioned).
-A properly fitted and used roof rack will give years of trouble free service and will not damage your car.
-An over-torqued, under-torqued, badly fitted or overloaded roof rack can damage your car.
-If you’re unsure about how to fit a roof rack correctly, check out this MicksGarage video for some top tips.”
+“Pay particular attention to the torque settings (if mentioned).
+A properly fitted and used roof rack will give years of trouble-free service and will not damage your car.
+An over-torqued, under-torqued, badly fitted, or overloaded roof rack can damage your car.
+If you’re unsure how to fit a roof rack correctly, check out this Micks Garage video for some top tips.”

-3. “If left on your car, your roof rack will be exposed to the elements, and as a result the fittings can corrode over time.
+“If left on your car, your roof rack will be exposed to the elements, and as a result, the fittings can corrode over time.
 To counteract this, a bit of copper grease on the mounting bolt threads will help protect against corrosion and make removing them in the future so much easier.”

 “Loading a roof rack with big, bulky items can be quite difficult.
 It’s when you’re struggling and straining that things tend to get damaged, so rather than scratching your lovely paintwork with that 12-foot canoe you’re trying to manhandle on your own, get someone to give you a hand.”

-6. “You’d be surprised at the number of calls we get from customers telling us they’ve just driven their car into a multi-storey car park (or their own garage), forgotten they had the roof rack and roof box or bike racks fitted and ripped the whole lot off!
+“You’d be surprised at the number of calls we get from customers telling us they’ve just driven their car into a multi-storey car park (or their own garage), forgotten they had the roof rack and roof box, or bike racks fitted and ripped the whole lot off!
 It’s more of an issue on taller MPVs and 4×4s but still possible in family saloons, so try to remember the extra height you’re carrying!”

-7. “At MicksGarage, we only sell roof racks with security locks – be sure to use them at all times, especially if you’re carrying bikes or kayaks that can be worth thousands.
-It can also be a good idea to keep your roof rack keys on your car key ring.
+“At Micks Garage, we only sell roof racks with security locks – be sure to use them at all times, especially if you’re carrying bikes or kayaks that can be worth thousands.
+Keeping your roof rack keys on your car key ring can also be a good idea.
 We get hundreds of calls every year looking for replacement keys!”

-9. “Some roof rack accessories such as roof boxes come with a maximum speed warning which shouldn’t be exceeded.
+“Some roof rack accessories such as roof boxes come with a maximum speed warning which shouldn’t be exceeded.
 Aerodynamic drag increases with speed, and exceeding the speed rating could effectively exert too much force onto the accessory or the roof rack.”
-Despite the use of lightweight materials and aerodynamic profiles, a roof rack still adds a degree of weight and aerodynamic drag to your car.
+Despite using lightweight materials and aerodynamic profiles, a roof rack still adds a degree of weight and aerodynamic drag to your car.
 Although a small amount, it will negatively affect your fuel economy.
 So if you’re not using it, take it off!

 “Finally, if you’re planning on taking a trip to the safari park with a roof box attached to your rack, stay away from the baboons!
 Or just make sure you lock it.”

-For more information on roof racks and travel accessories, whether for business or leisure, head to MicksGarage.
+For more information on roof racks and travel accessories, whether for business or leisure, head to Micks Garage.
 They have a team of experts on hand seven days a week.